mre-code/groovysql/README.md

 ## Running GroovySQL

-GroovySQL is deployed as two files, groovysql (shell wrapper) and groovysql.jar (groovysql and all of its dependencies), to a location in the execution path ($PATH).
+GroovySQL is deployed as two files, groovysql (shell wrapper) and groovysql-x.y-all.jar (groovysql and all of its dependencies), to a location in the execution path (`$PATH`).
 This allows groovysql to be run from the command line and/or batch.

 The groovysql shell wrapper accepts all groovysql options and adds the Java options to work around the Java encapsulation introduced with the Java Modular System (JEP261) in Java 9 and increasingly enforced with newer Java